nguyenhphilip/pn-blog/content/blog/2021-03-22-grad-diaries-2.md

 ---
 date: "2021-03-22"
-title: "Grad School Diaries: Seeking vs. Savoring and other tangents"
+title: "Grad School Diaries: from inward to outward, holding tension"
 ---

 As spring buds and the end of the pandemic draws closer in (hazy yet optimistic) sight, I find myself savoring the days more often than I do reflecting on them.
 Questions revolving around life and meaning are more playful and grounded than they are personal and existential.
 I feel light, happy, and engaged.